 Snake handling is a religious ritual practiced by a small fraction of rural charismatic Protestants.
-Some states have adopted laws prohibiting snake handling, which state courts have consistently upheld as reasonably health and safety regulations.
-In considering whether a law against snake handling restricted religious freedom, the Tennessee Supreme Court, for example, cited the distinction between regulation of religious belief and action.
-In this Aug.
-22, 1944 photo, members of the Church of God are shown here surrounding a woman who has "got the spirit" in Evarts, Kentucky.
-(AP Photo, used with permission from The Associated Press.)
+Some states have adopted laws prohibiting snake handling, which state courts have consistently upheld against First Amendment challenges as reasonably health and safety regulations.
+In this 1944 photo, members of the Church of God participate in the practice in Evarts, Kentucky.
+(AP Photo, used with permission from the Associated Press)

 Snake handling is one of the more curious religious rituals practiced in the United States.
 It has implications for the free exercise of religion clause of the First Amendment.